cwcraw/WavePage/README.md

 # Wave Function Demonstration page

+This widget was created as a way to learn Python, particularly numpy, plotly and Django.
+It is an exploration of the classic 'particle in a box' problem which students encounter in their first semester of quantum mechanics or physical chemistry.
+You will be able to find plots of the first six energy levels of the time independent Schrödinger equation here.

 ## Project Setup

 1. Create a virtual environment using venv: `python -m python3 -m venv venv`